magento/devdocs/guides/v2.1/release-notes/tech_bull_216-imageresize.md

 We strongly recommend that you upgrade to  2.1.7 as soon as that release is available.
 Magento 2.1.7 will contain a fix for this issue as well as critically important security enhancements.
 We provide the hot fix described in this Technical Bulletin as a temporary fix only.

 #### Magento 2.1.x CE
-You can fix this issue with image resizing by downloading  and installing the `MAGETWO-67805.patch` hot fix, and then immediately upgrading to Magento 2.1.7, as soon as it is available.
+You can fix this issue with image resizing by downloading  and installing the `CE-MAGETWO-67805.patch` hot fix, and then immediately upgrading to Magento 2.1.7, as soon as it is available.

   To download this patch,

   1) On [Magento Tech Resources](https://magento.com/tech-resources/download){:target="_blank"}, choose **Downloads > Magento Community Edition Patches > 2.x**.

-  2) Select the `MAGETWO-67805.patch` hot fix.
+  2) Select the `CE-MAGETWO-67805.patch` hot fix.

 #### Magento 2.1.x EE
-You can fix this issue with image resizing by downloading and installing the `MAGETWO-67805.patch` hot fix, and then immediately upgrading to Magento 2.1.7, as soon as it is available.
+You can fix this issue with image resizing by downloading and installing the `EE-MAGETWO-67805.patch` hot fix, and then immediately upgrading to Magento 2.1.7, as soon as it is available.

   To download this patch,

   1) Log in to your EE client account by selecting **My Account** on [magentocommerce.com](https://magentocommerce.com){:target="_blank"}.

-  2) After logging in, navigate to the MAGETWO-67805 on the Support Patches page (**Downloads > Magento Enterprise Edition 2.X > Magento Enterprise Edition 2.x Release > Support Patches > MAGETWO-67805**).
+  2) After logging in, navigate to MAGETWO-67805 on the Support Patches page (**Downloads > Magento Enterprise Edition 2.X > Magento Enterprise Edition 2.x Release > Support Patches > EE-MAGETWO-67805**).

-  3) Select and install the `MAGETWO-67805.patch` hot fix.
+  3) Select and install the `EE-MAGETWO-67805.patch` hot fix.

 #### Magento Enterprise Cloud Edition
 General ECE patches are provided for all Magento Enterprise Cloud Edition customers in a repository referenced in your `composer.json`.
 We apply patches automatically during the build phase when a patch is available. `magento-cloud-configuration 101.6.2` contains the hot fix for this image resize issue.

-See [Update extensions](http://devdocs.magento.com/guides/v2.1/cloud/howtos/update-components.html){:target="_blank"} for more information on upgrading your Cloud extension.
+See [Update extensions](http://devdocs.magento.com/guides/v2.1/cloud/howtos/update-components.html){:target="_blank"} for more information on running `composer.update` to upgrade your Cloud extension.